POPWorldMedia/POPForums/docs/oauthonly.md

 The amount of access and configuration that you have in your identity provider varies a ton.
 At the very least, the provider should have OIDC enabled, and return `email` and `name` claims.
 Beyond that, it should return specific claims for forum admins and moderators.
 The forum can assign these roles based on just the presence of a claim, or by the claim and a specific value.

 >In Azure Active Directory, for example, you can create a group and assign members to it.
 In an app registration, you can configure tokens to return groups as claims.
 The claims will all be named `roles`, with values that are guids that identify the groups' object ID's.
 So if a group called "Forum Admins" has an object ID of `978efeac-3baf-4e61-a519-9b06eb26a0bf`, the token will have a claim called `roles` with that guid as a value.
-Other identity providers it may be possible to simply assign a claim called `ForumAdmin` with no value to represent a forum administrator.
+With other identity providers, it may be possible to simply assign a claim called `ForumAdmin` with no value to represent a forum administrator.

 Find out what _scopes_ are required to make sure you're getting the `name` and `email` claims, as well as those that identify your moderators and admins.
 The typical scope you'll specify, as it relates to the OIDC standard, is:
 ```